mggg/Alaska/README.md

 # Alaska

-This repository contains replication code, data, and additional material to accompany the paper <a href="https://mggg.org/Alaska">Mathematics of Nested Districts: The Case of Alaska</a> which grew out of a project started by the 2018 Voting Rights Data Institute.
+This repository contains replication code, data, and additional material to accompany the paper <a href="https://mggg.org/Alaska">Mathematics of Nested Districts: The Case of Alaska</a> which grew out of a project started by the 2018 <a href="http://gerrydata.org/">Voting Rights Data Institute</a> organized by <a href="mggg.org">MGGG</a>.

 <H2> Pairing Districts</H2>